Garage conversion ultimate guide

 Fire regulations

-Fire regulations normally require provision of egress windows for attached garages converted into self-contained habitable rooms such as bedrooms or living rooms in case a fire starts in the room used to access it.
-A new smoke alarm will be required if the newly created habitable room is more than 7.5m from existing smoke alarms.
+Fire regulations normally require provision of egress windows for attached garages converted into self-contained habitable rooms such as bedrooms or living rooms, in case a fire starts in the room used to access it.
 If converting only part of a garage and retaining any portion as car/cycle parking or just storage, then a self-closing fire door in fireproof partition with a step down into the unconverted space will be required to prevent fire from flammable liquids spreading into the converted space.

 Thermal upgrades